 Note: This is a SAMPLE only.
 Providers are responsible for ensuring that their CAN meets the requirements of s100 of the Rules.
-Providers must send the CAN to the student's personal email address as advised by the student; OR to the student's postal address as advised by the student; OR to the student.
+Providers must send the CAN to the student's personal email address as advised by the student; OR to the student's postal address as advised by the student; OR by another method as agreed to by the student.